spenserlaier/largest-number-in-pdf/README.md

 -   Next, the program checks for numerical values within recognized tables.
 If a table has been identified (using the `pdfplumber` library), column headers are used to identify value multipliers, and multipliers are applied accordingly when identifying numbers
 -   Lastly, the program checks for "irregular" tables, which aren't recognized by `pdfplumber`'s table detection algorithm.
 In such cases, value multipliers are still identified and used, but only under certain conditions.
 This works by searching for a table header term (ex. "\_ in thousands") at the top of a page, and applying it to numerical values on that page, if no other headers exist and no tables have been identified on this page already.

+The program will output the largest number found in float form, the page on which it was found, and the text that was used to recognize the number.

 ## TODOs:

 -   Since the third pass in particular may be prone to error/false positives, add a pass parameter to the program inputs, which allows the user to specify the maximum number of passes (1, 2, or 3).